-The increase in self-service adoption is further enhanced if the virtual agent is capable of integrating with all of the third-party infrastructure used by different departments across the enterprise.
+The increase in self-service adoption is further enhanced if the virtual agents or intelligent chatbots are capable of integrating with all of the third-party infrastructure used by different departments across the enterprise.
 Here’s why:

 - The deployment, and adding, of new skills to a virtual agent should be rapid – it should take a few weeks to implement, not months, and require only a small number of staff being involved, not teams of technicians.